 How to choose a domain provider

-Once you’ve added a site plan to your site, visit Site settings > Publishing tab > Custom domains section and click Add a custom domain.
-Then, click Buy new domain and choose whether you’d like to purchase a Google or GoDaddy domain.
+Once you’ve added a site plan to your site, visit Site settings > Publishing tab > Production section and click Add a custom domain.
+Then, choose Buy new domain and choose whether you’d like to purchase a Google or GoDaddy domain.

 Note: Google Domains is currently available only for users in some countries.
 Learn more about the availability of Google Domains and supported countries.